Gnesmith21/HL7-php-parser/README.md

 # HL7 to PHP Array Converter

-This is a simple PHP lkibrary that allows you to parce an HL7 message into a PHP array, following the HL7 standard.
+This is a simple PHP library that allows you to parse an HL7 message into a PHP array, following the HL7 standard.
 It allows you to easily parse and access the different segments and fields of an HL7 message.

 ## Usage